tigerraj32/Cheetsheet-Collection/Swift.iOS/Match Geometry Effect.md

 ![](./../resources/match-geometry-effect.3.gif)

-- Note 3 : Element vs Container
+- Note 3: Element vs Container

-It is not recommended to use Matched Geometry Effect on containers like VStack, HStack and ZStack.
-Instead, you should use it on elements like shapes, texts and buttons.
+It is not recommended to use Matched Geometry Effect on containers like VStack, HStack, and ZStack.
+Instead, you should use it on elements like shapes, texts, and buttons.
 We will see the sample code in Example 2 below

 ## Example 2

 **Element vs Container**

-Let's first try add `.matchedGeometryEffect` modifier in container itself and see the result.
-In below code we applied the `.matchedGeometryEffect` modifier to `VStack`.
-The final output kind of produce animation but not as we want.
+Let's first try to add `.matchedGeometryEffect` modifier in container itself and see the result.
+In the below code we applied the `.matchedGeometryEffect` modifier to `VStack`.
+The final output kind of produces animation but not as we want.

 ```swift
 @State var toggle: Bool = false